Young artist, devoted couple, Little League coach among victims of Florida collapse | Entertainment

 Young artist, devoted couple, Little League coach among victims of Florida collapse

-With search-and-rescue teams still sifting through the rubble of a collapsed Florida condominium building, authorities by Monday had identified eight of the 10 confirmed victims of the disaster, with 151 people still missing.
+With search-and-rescue teams still sifting through the rubble of a collapsed Florida condominium building, authorities by Monday had identified eight of the 11 confirmed victims of the disaster, with 150 people still believed missing.
 Those recovered from rubble in the oceanside town of Surfside included a young Puerto Rican graphic artist who refused to let a disability dampen his spirits, a devoted couple who had been married for nearly 60 years and a volunteer Little League baseball coach.

-With search-and-rescue teams still sifting through the rubble of a collapsed Florida condominium building, authorities by Monday had identified eight of the 10 confirmed victims of the disaster, with 151 people still missing.
+With search-and-rescue teams still sifting through the rubble of a collapsed Florida condominium building, authorities by Monday had identified eight of the 11 confirmed victims of the disaster, with 150 people still believed missing.

 Those recovered from rubble in the oceanside town of Surfside included a young Puerto Rican graphic artist who refused to let a disability dampen his spirits, a devoted couple who had been married for nearly 60 years and a volunteer Little League baseball coach.
 Here are brief profiles of six of them: